vdunbar/bash-text-analysis/4_medline.md

 title: Medline
 ---

-## ALM @ NLM

-**Automated Language Processing @ the National Library of Medicine (NLM)**
+## Automated Language Processing

 Many examples of human language breaking patterns exist.
-One timely example that impacts our work as librarians is the MEDLINE 2022 Initiative.

-**MEDLINE 2022 Initiative: Transition to Automated Indexing**
+One timely example that impacts our work as librarians is the MEDLINE 2022 Initiative: Transition to Automated Indexing.

 Medical Subject Heading (MeSH) indexing is the task of assigning relevant MeSH terms/controlled vocabulary based on a manual reading of scholarly publications by human indexers.
 The task is important for improving literature retrieval and for many other scientific investigations in biomedical research including complex evidence syntheses.

 Because of its manual nature, the process of MeSH indexing has been both time-consuming and costly.
-It is estimated that new articles are not immediately indexed until 2 or 3 months after publication--a time frame that is not absolute--and that said process is quite costly--[approximately ten dollars per article](doi.org/10.1186/s13326-017-0123-3).
+It is estimated that new articles are not immediately indexed until 2 or 3 months after publication--a time frame that is not absolute--and that said process is quite costly--[approximately ten dollars per article](https://doi.org/10.1186/s13326-017-0123-3).

 The National Library of Medicine launched the MEDLINE 2022 initiative in 2018 which is a five-year plan to ensure that "MEDLINE continues to evolve to meet the needs of users in an age of data-driven discovery.
 A key goal of this initiative involved implementing a range of indexing methods to ensure the timely assignment of MeSH to MEDLINE citations."
 [1]